corpm014/corpm014/README.md

-- 🌱 I’m currently learning python 3
+- 🌱 I’m currently learning py
 - 👯 I’m looking to collaborate on ...

 - 💬 Ask me about ...